Billy Bunter

 William George Bunter is a fictional schoolboy created by Charles Hamilton using the pen name Frank Richards.
 He features in stories set at Greyfriars School, a fictional English public school in Kent, originally published in the boys' weekly story paper The Magnet from 1908 to 1940.
 The character has appeared in novels, on television, in stage plays and in comic strips.

-He is in the Lower Fourth form of Greyfriars School, known as the Remove, whose members are 14–15 years of age.
-Time is frozen in the Greyfriars stories; although the reader sees the passing of the seasons, the characters' ages do not change and they remain in the same year groups.
-Originally a minor character, Bunter's role was expanded over the years with his antics being heavily used in the stories to provide comic relief and to drive forward the plots.
+He is in the Lower Fourth form of Greyfriars School, known as the Remove, whose members are 14 to 15 years of age.
+Time is frozen in the Greyfriars stories: although the reader sees the passing of the seasons, the characters' ages do not change and they remain in the same year groups.
+Originally a minor character, Bunter's role was expanded over the years with his antics being heavily used in the stories for comic relief and to advance the plots.

-Bunter's defining characteristics are his greediness and overweight appearance.
-His character is, in many respects, that of a highly obnoxious anti-hero.
-As well as his gluttony, he is obtuse, lazy, racist, nosy, deceitful, slothful, self-important and conceited.
-These defects, however, are not recognised by Bunter.
-In his own mind, he is an exemplary character: handsome, talented and aristocratic; and he dismisses most of those around him as "beasts".
-The negative sides of Bunter are offset by several genuine redeeming features; such as his tendency, from time to time, to display courage in aid of others; his ability to be generous, on the rare occasions when he has food or cash; and above all his very real love and concern for his mother.
-All these, combined with Bunter's cheery optimism, his comically transparent untruthfulness and inept attempts to conceal his antics from his schoolmasters and schoolfellows, combine to make a character that succeeds in being highly entertaining but which rarely attracts the reader's lasting sympathy.
+Bunter's defining characteristics are his naive greed, self-indulgence, and overweight appearance.
+He is in many respects an obnoxious anti-hero.
+Besides his gluttony, he is obtuse, lazy, racist, nosy, deceitful, pompous, and conceited, but he is blissfully unaware of his defects.
+In his own mind, he is a handsome, talented, and naturally aristocratic young man surrounded by uncouth "beasts".
+His vices are offset by several redeeming features, including a sporadic but genuine courage in aid of others; his ability to be generous during his rare occasions of prosperity; and above all his very real love and concern for his mother.
+All these, along with Bunter's irrepressible optimism, and his comically transparent untruthfulness and inept attempts to conceal his antics from his schoolmasters and schoolfellows, combine to make the character highly entertaining, though hardly sympathetic.

 Origins

 Charles Hamilton invented the character for an unpublished story in the late 1890s.
 He claimed Bunter was derived from three persons: a corpulent editor, a short-sighted relative, and another relative who was perpetually trying to raise a loan.

 The identity of the fat editor is unclear: various sources suggest either Lewis Ross Higgins, editor of a number of comic papers and who is described as resembling the author G. K. Chesterton; or Percy Griffith, the original editor of The Magnet.
-The short-sighted relative was Hamilton's younger sister Una, who had suffered poor sight since childhood, and who had been wont to peer at him somewhat like an Owl; while the other relative was his older brother Alex, who was described as "generally anxious to borrow a pound or two" on the strength of the anticipated arrival of a cheque that never materialised.
+The short-sighted relative was Hamilton's younger sister Una, who had suffered poor sight since childhood, and who had been wont to "peer at him somewhat like an Owl"; while the other relative was his older brother Alex, who was described as "generally anxious to borrow a pound or two" on the strength of the anticipated arrival of a cheque that never materialised.